 In the afternoon our journey continues north along the coastline to the port town of Igoumenitsa where we take the ferry across to the Island of Corfu.
 (Overnight Corfu) BL

-- Archaeological Museum of Corfu (due to reopen in 2017)
+- Archaeological Museum of Corfu (subject to reopening in 2020)

 - Walking tour of Corfu’s Old Town